-The Office of the Comptroller of the Currency, the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, the National Credit Union Administration, and the California Department of Business Oversight recognize the serious impact of the California wildfires on the customers, members, and operations of many financial institutions and will provide appropriate regulatory assistance to affected institutions subject to their supervision.
+(Sept.
+29, 2022) – The Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, the National Credit Union Administration, the Office of the Comptroller of the Currency, and state financial regulators, collectively the agencies, recognize the serious impact of Hurricanes Fiona and Ian on the customers and operations of many financial institutions and will provide appropriate regulatory assistance to affected institutions subject to their supervision.
 The agencies encourage institutions operating in the affected areas to meet the financial services needs of their communities.

-Lending: Financial institutions should work constructively with borrowers in communities affected by the California wildfires.
-Prudent efforts to adjust or alter terms on existing loans in affected areas should not be subject to examiner criticism.
-Modifications of existing loans should be evaluated individually to determine whether they represent troubled debt restructurings.
-This evaluation should be based on the facts and circumstances of each borrower and loan, which requires judgment, as not all modifications will result in a troubled debt restructuring.
-In supervising institutions affected by the wildfires, the agencies will consider the unusual circumstances these institutions face.
+Lending: The agencies encourage financial institutions to work constructively with borrowers in communities affected by Hurricanes Fiona and Ian.
+Prudent efforts to adjust or alter terms on existing loans in affected areas are supported by the agencies and should not be subject to examiner criticism.
+In accordance with U.S. generally accepted accounting principles, institutions should individually evaluate modifications of existing loans to determine whether they represent troubled debt restructurings or modifications to borrowers experiencing financial difficulty, as applicable.
+In making this evaluation, institutions should consider the facts and circumstances of each borrower and modification.
+In supervising institutions affected by Hurricanes Fiona and Ian, the agencies will consider the unusual circumstances these institutions face.
 The agencies recognize that efforts to work with borrowers in communities under stress can be consistent with safe-and-sound practices as well as in the public interest.

-Temporary Facilities: The agencies understand that many financial institutions may face staffing, power, telecommunications, and other challenges in re-opening facilities after the wildfires.
-In cases in which operational challenges persist, the primary federal and/or state regulator will expedite, as appropriate, any request to operate temporary facilities to provide more convenient availability of services to those affected by the wildfires.
+Temporary Facilities: The agencies understand that many financial institutions face staffing, power, telecommunications, and other challenges in re-opening facilities after Hurricanes Fiona and Ian.
+In cases in which operational challenges persist, the primary federal and/or state regulator will expedite, as appropriate, any request to operate temporary facilities to provide more convenient availability of services to those affected by Hurricanes Fiona and Ian.
 In most cases, a telephone notice to the primary federal and/or state regulator will suffice initially to start the approval process, with necessary written notification being submitted shortly thereafter.

-Publishing Requirements: The agencies understand that the damage caused by wildfires may affect compliance with publishing and other requirements for branch closings, relocations, and temporary facilities under various laws and regulations, as applicable.
+Publishing Requirements: The agencies understand that the damage caused by Hurricanes Fiona and Ian may affect compliance with publishing and other requirements for branch closings, relocations, and temporary facilities under various laws and regulations.
 Institutions experiencing disaster-related difficulties in complying with any publishing or other requirements should contact their primary federal and/or state regulator.

-Community Reinvestment Act (CRA): Financial institutions, as applicable, may receive CRA consideration for community development loans, investments, or services that revitalize or stabilize federally designated disaster areas in their assessment areas or in the states or regions that include their assessment areas.
-For additional information, institutions should review the Interagency Questions and Answers Regarding Community Reinvestment at (opens new window).
+Community Reinvestment Act (CRA): Financial institutions may receive CRA consideration for community development loans, investments, or services that revitalize or stabilize federally designated disaster areas in their assessment areas or in the states or regions that include their assessment areas.
+For additional information, refer to the Interagency Questions and Answers Regarding Community Reinvestment at (opens new window).

-Investments: The agencies realize local government projects may be negatively affected by the wildfires.
-Institutions should monitor municipal securities and loans affected by the wildfires.
-Appropriate monitoring and prudent efforts to stabilize such investments are encouraged.
+Investments: Institutions are encouraged to monitor municipal securities and loans affected by Hurricanes Fiona and Ian.
+The agencies realize local government projects may be negatively affected by the disaster and encourage institutions to engage in appropriate monitoring and take prudent efforts to stabilize such investments.

-For more information, refer to the Interagency Supervisory Examiner Guidance for Institutions Affected by a Major Disaster available from each regulator.
+For more information, refer to the Interagency Supervisory Examiner Guidance for Institutions Affected by a Major Disaster, which is available as follows:

 |Federal Reserve||Darren Gersh||202.452.2955|